Indios Verdes metro station: History and construction

 Line 3 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter being a subsidiary of Empresas ICA.
-It opened on 20 November 1970.
-Northward service toward Indios Verdes station began on 1 December 1979, becoming the line's northern terminal station, with trains operating southward toward Hospital General metro station.
+The section including Indios Verdes metro station formed part of a northward extension from La Raza, and opened on 1 December 1979, becoming the line's northern terminal station, with trains operations southward toward Hospital General station.
 The section between Indios Verdes and Deportivo 18 de Marzo station is 1166 m long.

-Originally, Line 8 (which runs from downtown Mexico City to Constitución de 1917 station in Iztapalapa) was planned to extend from Pantitlán in eastern Mexico City to Indios Verdes station.
-However, the project was canceled due to potential structural issues it would have caused near the Zócalo area, as it was intended to interchange with Line 2 at Zócalo station.
-The plan for Line 8 was later modified to run from Indios Verdes to Constitución de 1917 station.
-But its construction did not progress beyond Garibaldi / Lagunilla metro station, which has served as its provisional terminal since 1994.
+Originally, Line 8, which runs from downtown Mexico City to Constitución de 1917 station in Iztapalapa, was planned to run from Pantitlán in eastern Mexico City to Indios Verdes.
+The project was canceled because of concerns over potential structural damage near the Zócalo, where the proposed line would have connected with Line 2 at Zócalo station.
+The project was subsequently redesigned to run between Indios Verdes and Constitución de 1917.
+However, construction has not progressed beyond Garibaldi / Lagunilla, which has served as the line's provisional northern terminal since 1994.